- PgDip Psychotherapy & Counselling

 I am a Registered Member of the BACP.
 My registration number is 099935.

-I trained in Psychotherapy and Counselling at the University of Leeds.
-I am experienced in delivering short and long-term counselling and therapy to people of all ages.
+I have been practising therapy for 6 years, and have a Postgraduate Diploma in Psychotherapy and Counselling from the University of Leeds.
+I am experienced in delivering short and long-term counselling and therapy to people of all ages, online and in person.

-I trained in supervision of individuals and groups at the University of Strathclyde.
-I am experienced in supervising other counsellors' work with children, young people and adults.
-I welcome new supervisees and invitation to supervise groups, in person and online.
+I trained to offer clinical supervision to individuals and groups at the University of Strathclyde.
+I am experienced in supervising other counsellors' work with children, young people and adults, and I welcome new supervisees and invitation to supervise groups, in person and online.

-I have done the ESTD/First Person Plural Foundation and Post-Foundation training in Dissociation and Trauma.
+I have undertaken the ESTD/First Person Plural Foundation and Post-Foundation training in Dissociation and Trauma, and am qualified to screen for and diagnose dissociative disorders.

-I have a range of training in creative ways of working therapeutically with children and adults.
+I have a range of training in creative ways of working therapeutically with children and adults, and working with anger, suicidality and self-harm and dreams.